-Case Study – Juvenile Life Insurance Policy
+Case Study – Youth Empowerment Policy

 The policy they chose was a $100,000 death benefit, max-funded Indexed Universal Life (IUL) insurance policy.
 John and Mary would be the policy owners, with themselves and potentially Jill’s siblings as beneficiaries.
 The monthly premium was set at $156, which they would pay until Jill turned 65.